R2S-ver/ABS-3D-Printing-Guide/README.md

 ## 1. Overview

-Welcome to this research log!
+Welcome to this research log! <br>
 This repositories documents my experimental journey to understand **ABS filament printing**.
 ABS is notorious for warping and shrinking, and this study focuses on environmental temperature control, hardware reliability and mitigating "Heat Creep" through a series of tests.

 ---
 ## 2. Research Goal